Our roundup of Natick’s charitable and community action non-profit groups:

 Brian MacIsaac Sarcoma Foundation: Raises awareness of and provides funding for sarcoma research.
 Brian MacIsaac graduated from Natick High School in 2003.
 In 2008, he was diagnosed with metastatic Ewing’s sarcoma, a rare pediatric bone cancer.
 Brian passed away in 2009.

 The Center for Arts Natick (TCAN): Offers opportunities to experience, participate in, and learn about the arts.
+Features a performance stage as well as a separate movie theatre.

 Food Pantry: The MetroWest region’s first Heart Healthy Food Pantry.
 Clients are provided with up to two weeks of nutritious foods, including fresh fruits, vegetables, low fat dairy products, lean meats and personal care items.